ISSUIUC/ISS-PCB/HOW-TO.md

 ### **Creating New Symbols**

-Find the library and right click on it.
+Find the symbol library and right click on it.
 Then click “New symbol”

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-ISPT1.png)